-Technique: Making a close-up shot of a fish is always a bit tricky... every species has its “flight distance”, the distance you can approach an animal without triggering an escape response.
-Always move slowly with your camera, avoid jerky movements and show that you’re not a threat, otherwise the fish may rapidly get away and ruin your clip.
+Technique: Making a close-up shot of a fish is always a bit tricky.
+Every species has its “flight distance”, which is the distance that you can approach an animal without triggering an escape response.
+Always move slowly with your camera, avoid jerky movements, and show that you’re not a threat, otherwise, the fish may rapidly swim away and ruin your clip.
 When filming macro subjects underwater, it is extremely important to keep your camera very stable.
 The slightest movement of the underwater camera and housing will result in extreme movements in the footage.
 Filming on or near the bottom of the seafloor makes it easier, as one can simply place their underwater camera on the substrate and by doing so create a stable base for their filming equipment.